BaaltRodrigo/baaltrodrigo/README.md

 # Rodrigo Pizarro - aka BaaltRodrigo 👾

 I'm Rodrigo, a judoka 🥋 from Chile.
-I create some APIs and Web Apps at my work using JavaScript, VUE and Laravel.
+I create some APIs and Web Apps at my work using Laravel and VueJS.
 I enjoy learning new stuff that improve my work.

-Currently in charge of digital and technological evolution on [Facilita][facilita].
+Currently working as a sofware engineer [@Facilita][facilita].

 Trying to help the ones around me and myself to be a better version of ourselves every day.